ysun90/kaggle-competitions/README.md

-# kaggle-nlp-getting-started
+# Kaggle Competitions

-Kaggle Competition: Real or Not?
+## 1. Real or Not?
 NLP with Disaster Tweets

 Predict which Tweets are about real disasters and which ones are not